Abubakar-Imran/Ecommerce-Website/README.md

 - [Contributing](#contributing)

 ## Demo
-You can explore a live demo of the CODSOFT E-commerce Website by visiting [here](https://abubakar-imran.github.io/CODSOFT-Ecommerce-Website/).
+You can explore a live demo of the **NexGen Homeware** E-commerce Website by visiting [here](https://abubakar-imran.github.io/CODSOFT-Ecommerce-Website/).

 ## Features
 - User-friendly and customizable e-commerce platform.